karenarialin/karenarialin.github.io/README.md

 So I moved on to Cloudflare.
 Hopefully that would solve my cache leveraging problems.

 Turns out I needed a custom domain.
-Oh well, I would have to spend money eventually. asdfasdf
+Oh well, I would have to spend money eventually.
+I think karenarialin.me has a nice ring to it.

+Paid for it on Namecheap!
+Followed instructions [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) to redirect karenarialin.github.io to karenarialin.me.
+Doesn't work right away, so I finished up for the night and waited for it to work.

+Now I could add the website to my Cloudflare plan.
+As I waited for it to take effect, I edited my blog to flow better with the website.

+Last step!
+Sign up for Google Analytics.

 ##To-do enhancements:

 1. Restructure Work page so that it uses separate html pages for each section, instead of divs.

 2. Change landing page design.
 Kind of egoistic.

 3. Find a custom domain

 4. Clean up CSS.
 It's a mess.
 Will use Sass.

 5. Make more mobile responsive.

+6. Fix README.
+As you can see, it's not rendering so well.